thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 ---
 layout: post
-title: "Deadly Sickness: Self Certification"
+title: "Deadly Sickness: Self Certification & Wrong Diagnosis"
 description: Indian ruling class just like ruling classes all around the world, is suffering from a deadly disease called self-certification.
 In this article, I take a look at this widely ignored but deadly disease.
 author: thekalinga
 category: Politics